 Average cost of renters insurance in Florida

-Each provider weighs rating factors differently when determining premiums, but on average, the cost of Florida renters insurance is $185 per year, or just about $15 per month, according to the III.
-This is only $6 more than the national average cost of renters insurance at $179 per year.
-However, Florida ranks first in the nation for having the highest percentage of renters who spend more than 30% of their annual income on renters insurance.
+Each provider weighs rating factors differently when determining premiums, but on average, the cost of Florida renters insurance is $180 per year, or just about $15 per month, according to the Insurance Information Institute’s (Triple-I) estimates.
+This is only $7 more than the national average cost of renters insurance, which is $173 per year, according to 2020 data from Triple-I (the most recent year is available).
+However, Florida ranks first in the nation for having the highest percentage of renters who spend more than 30 percent of their annual income on renters insurance.

 Florida’s coastal location likely plays a large part in its higher-than-average renters insurance costs.
-Compared to central states like Iowa or Illinois, hurricane damage is not only common, but more devastating in the Sunshine State.
+Compared to central states like Iowa or Illinois, hurricane damage is not only common here but also tends to be more devastating.
 To date, Hurricane Michael was the strongest hurricane to make landfall within the state.
-As a Category five hurricane, it totaled about $25 billion in damage for the U.S. and $6.6 billion in insured damage.
-While preventing damage from weather-related occurrences is largely out of your control, purchasing renters insurance can help mitigate the financial burden you might face after a devastating covered loss destroys valuable belongings.
+As a category five hurricane, it totaled about $25 billion in damage and $6.6 billion in insured damage.
+While preventing destruction from weather-related occurrences is largely out of your control, purchasing renters insurance can help mitigate the financial burden you might face if a devastating covered loss destroys valuable belongings.

 Frequently asked questions

-Many landlords require renters insurance as part of renting an apartment.
+Many landlords require renters to have insurance as part of the rental agreement.
 If it is required, there will likely be provisions in the lease indicating the requirement.
-However, even if renters insurance is not required, the average cost of a policy is a nominal monthly cost to ensure you are not financially compromised in the case of a devastating loss.
-Without renters insurance, you are risking not having any of your property financially protected.
+However, even if renters insurance is not required, the average cost of a policy is a nominal amount to ensure you are not financially compromised in the case of a devastating loss.
+Without renters insurance, you risk not having any of your property financially protected.
 You could end up paying much more in the event of a storm to replace your belongings or establish living arrangements after being temporarily displaced.
 Especially since Florida is prone to a lot of natural disasters, it is important for renters to consider renters insurance for long-term financial protection.